rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 title: "How to improve software design using Role Interfaces"
 author: Roy Straub
 categories: [Design]
-tags: [Role Interface, Test Driven Development]
+tags: [Role Interface, Encapsulation, SOLID, Object Oriented Programming, Test Driven Development]
 image: assets/images/construction.jpg
-description: "Role interfaces"
+description: "Role Interfaces offer a different perspective on the Interface in Object Oriented Software.
+Learn what this type of Interface is about, how it differs from the traditional Header Interface and what benefits they give you."
 featured: true
 hidden: true
 comments: true